 Our scholarship program’s framework is designed completely around one simple but poignant motivation: to reward hardworking students and to inspire them to be confident and ambitious.

 High school seniors may enter only one (1) Thea scholarship competition.

 Colleges Accepting Thea Scholarships

 Release of Scholarship Funds

-Students can defer their scholarship for a maximum of one (1) year, and transfer funds for a maximum of one (1) time.
+Students may defer their scholarship for a maximum of one (1) year, and transfer funds for a maximum of one (1) time.
+If a student chooses to defer, (s)he must provide proof of graduation date.
 Exceptions may be taken at the discretion of Thea staff for extreme cases.